Claudia Lawrence

 Claudia's case being recategorised as a suspected murder meant that the investigation ramped up to a new level, something which her family and friends had been hoping for since she disappeared.

 The walking route which Claudia was deemed most likely to have taken to work, based on the information provided, contained one singular CCTV camera - the same camera which had captured her walking home the night before.
-From a thorough review of these images, it was confirmed that Claudia didn't walk past the Melrosegate post office CCTV camera that morning on her way to work.
-This means one of three things - either Claudia didn't walk to work that morning, she did walk to work but passed the post office outside of the camera angle, or she did walk to work but took a different route.
+From a thorough review of these images, it was confirmed that Claudia didn't walk past the Melrosegate post office CCTV camera that morning on her way to work, although there is a small silhouette of a person in the very background of the footage which hasn't been identified.

 Image 11: Claudia Lawrence